JohnCAdrian/minimal-blog-card/README.md

 ### What I learned
 Through this project I gained insight on:
-- Semantic HTML: Used proper semantic elements for better accessbility
+- Semantic HTML: Used proper semantic elements for better accessbility.
-- CSS: Implemented flexible layouts for responsive design
+- CSS: Implemented flexible layouts for responsive design.
--  Responsive Design: Created a mobile-first structure for different screen sizes
+-  Responsive Design: Created a mobile-first structure for different screen sizes.

 ### Tech Stack